Complete execution flow of the following program

-Write a function, add that takes two numbers and returns their sum.
+Write a function, hypotenuse_times_3, that takes a and b as arguments,

 ⓘ